Skip to content

 Red flags

-No viewing or video tour
+No viewing, trusted representative, or live video tour

 Pressure to transfer money quickly